 Internet Marketing for wordpress

-If you want to rank on Google, you need to start thinking On-Page optimisation.
+If you want to rank on Google, you need to start thinking On-Page optimization.
 Google ranks websites based on multiple factors and Core Web Vitals is one of them.
 This means that you must start looking at your On-page SEO continuously to keep sending good signals to Google Brain.

-Before you jump onto your WordPress backend and start fiddling around, you need to have a plan and a SEO plugin which will be very useful in providing insights aligned with basic SEO guidelines as well as some technical advantages which we will see below in this article.
+Before you jump onto your WordPress backend and start fiddling around, you need to have a plan and an SEO plugin which will be very useful in providing insights aligned with basic SEO guidelines as well as some technical advantages which we will see below in this article.